-Anyone renting month-to-month, through a lease agreement, or with an otherwise established landlord/tenant relationship.
+Anyone renting month-to-month, through a lease agreement, or with an otherwise established landlord/tenant relationship, and sometimes people who moved in with friends or family but are not named on the lease.
 It also affects people staying in a hotel or motel for at least 14 days.
+Special rules apply to emergency shelters.